 Build real relationships, use google alerts to find out what’s happening in their organisation, and Linkedin to stay close to the people you do business with.
 Like, share and comment on their posts.

 Relationships are always tested when things go wrong, when prices increase.
 Building strong, deep relationships will help with those.

 Let me give you a practical example of staying along side a customer.

 One hire controller we were working with in a lifting equipment company in the North East of England, understood this and phoned her key customers regularly.

 She didn’t push product, she tried to understand things from her customers point of view.
+She did talk about things that were right for the customer.
 And when one major ship yard lost a big contract, she kept calling, to see how people were, not to make the sale, but to keep the relationship.
 She was looking long term.
-She knew pushing product wasn't going to help this relationship, she knew that she wanted to be in the best position when things did improve, and she knew which of her accounts she she could still sell to.
+She knew pushing product wasn’t going to help this relationship, she knew that she wanted to be in the best position when things did improve, and she knew which of her accounts she could still sell to.

 And when the contract came back, who got the call, who got the work?

 Why? because she was alongside her customers as an equal partner in the supplier / customer relationship.